 The CT&M segment also has a 50% noncontrolling interest in a flour production business in Brazil.
 Since September 2013, Seaboard has contributed a total of \$63 million in investments and advances, and provided a \$13 million long-term loan to this business.
 Half of the interest on this long-term note receivable from affiliate is payable currently in cash and the other half accrues as pay-in-kind interest.
-This note receivable matures in September 2020 but can be repaid with Seaboard having the option to convert the note receivable to equity and the other equity holders having the option to match such conversion with a purchase of new shares to avoid dilution.
-During the three and six months ended July 2, 2016, Seaboard's advances totaled \$13 million and \$14 million, respectively.
-Related to these advances, Seaboard recorded losses from affiliate of \$11 million and \$12 million, respectively, and currency translation adjustment losses included in other comprehensive income (loss) of \$2 million and \$2 million, respectively, as this entity's functional currency is the Brazilian real.
-Based on discussions with the business's other 50% shareholder and the executive management of the business, the extent of the losses and revised financial forecast of the business economy, the halting of the construction plans for a new plant and the amount of existing third-party debt, Seaboard previously reserved a total of \$22 million related to its advances and long-term note receivable.
-Third-party debt was \$19 million and \$16 million as of July 2, 2016 and December 31, 2015, respectively.
-In total, Seaboard's investment in the business, advances and long-term note receivable are zero as of July 2, 2016.
-Seaboard is in discussions with the other shareholder to revise the Shareholders Agreement, and, if finalized, Seaboard would obtain control of the business and the entity would become consolidated.
-However, there is no certainty that Seaboard will successfully be able to obtain control.
-Seaboard also had a gross trade receivable due from affiliate related to this business resulting from sales of grain and supplies of \$21 million and \$17 million as of July 2, 2016 and December 31, 2015, respectively, which Seaboard recorded a reserve of \$9 million during 2015 based on an analysis of collectability and working capital.
+This note receivable matures in September 2020, but can be repaid with Seaboard having the option to convert the note receivable to equity and the other equity holders having the option to match such conversion with a purchase of new shares to avoid dilution.
+Due to the extent of the losses, Seaboard has previously fully reserved all advances and long-term receivable, and as such, Seaboard's investment in the business, advances and long-term note receivable are zero as of October 1, 2016.
+Included in the above, Seaboard's advances totaled \$14 million during the nine months ended October 1, 2016.
+Seaboard recorded income (loss) from affiliate of \$2 million and \$(10) million for the three and nine months ended October 1, 2016, respectively, and currency translation adjustment losses included in other comprehensive income (loss) of \$2 million and \$4 million, respectively, as this entity's functional currency is the Brazilian real.
+Seaboard also has a gross trade receivable due from affiliate related to this business resulting from sales of grain and supplies of \$22 million and \$17 million as of October 1, 2016 and December 31, 2015, respectively, which Seaboard recorded a reserve of \$9 million during 2015 based on an analysis of collectability and working capital.
+On October 28, 2016, Seaboard reached an agreement with the other shareholder to revise the Shareholders Agreement to restructure the affiliate debt and equity of the business, which resulted in the dilution of the other shareholder's ownership.
+No cash consideration was exchanged.
+As a result of the dilution, Seaboard owns 98% of the voting equity and obtained control of the business.
+During the fourth quarter of 2016, Seaboard will account for the transaction as a business combination achieved in stages by remeasuring its equity interest to fair value as of the acquisition date and will recognize any gain or loss in earnings.
+Seaboard will then include the financial results of the business in its consolidated financial statements from the date of acquisition.
+The business had third-party debt of \$13 million and \$16 million as of October 1, 2016 and December 31, 2015, respectively.
+The purchase price allocation was not complete as of the date of the filing pending the valuation of assets acquired and liabilities assumed.

 During the first quarter of 2016, the CT&M segment provided a \$12 million loan to a Peruvian affiliate.
-Interest is payable monthly, and the principal is due on August 31, 2017, with no prepayment penalty.
-The balance of this long-term note receivable was \$6 million as of July 2, 2016.
+The Peruvian affiliate repaid \$6 million in the second quarter of 2016 and the remaining \$6 million in the third quarter of 2016.
+Interest was payable monthly and the principal due on August 31, 2017, with no prepayment penalty.